 Before you can lay down a new layer of stain, you’ll have to remove the original one first by sanding.
-You can use an electric sander for this job but be aware that if you do, a light and even pressure is required.
+You can use an electric sander for this job, but be aware that light and even pressure are required if you do.
 You do not need to go very deep at all to remove that first layer of stain.
-A good rule of thumb is, if the sawdust you are creating is white, you are using the right amount of pressure.
-If the sawdust you see is darker in color ease up on the sander and use a gentler touch.
+A good rule of thumb is if the sawdust you are creating is white, you are using the right amount of pressure.
+If the sawdust you see is darker in color, ease up on the sander, and use a gentler touch.

 You’ll now have to sweep the area thoroughly to remove all of the sawdust you’ve just created.
-Take your time and make sure you get it all up as if you miss any it will create a rough and uneven spot on the floor once you lay the stain down.
+Take your time and make sure you get it all up because if you miss any, it will create a rough and uneven spot on the floor once you lay the stain down.

 It’s now time to stain your floor.
 You’ll want to use two coats of a permeating stain, and you can use a couple of different techniques to apply the color.
-You can either saturate a rag and wipe the stain onto the floor or you can use a paintbrush to apply the color.
-Either way you choose to go, apply the stain in thin, even coats and do your best to not miss any areas.
-Let the stain dry at least 2 hours in between applications.
+You can either saturate a rag and wipe the stain onto the floor, or you can use a paintbrush to apply the color.
+Either way, you choose to go, apply the stain in thin, even coats and do your best not to miss any areas.
+Let the stain dry at least 2 hours of in-between applications.

-Staining your bamboo floors is a simple project you and a friend or family member can do over a weekend.
+If you’re looking for some inspiration before staining your bamboo floors, take a look at these great color ideas.
+Staining your floors is a simple project you and a friend or family member can do over a weekend, now that you know how to stain bamboo flooring.
 If you follow these steps, you’ll be able to breathe new life into any room in your house.

 Last Updated: 1/7/2022